 Don’t fix it if it’s not broken.
 That is an approach that many adopt towards legacy applications.
 However, given the accelerating pace of technological change, widespread adoption of technologies such as the cloud, and the increasing footprint of software in running businesses, legacy applications will need the modern-day upgrade.

 Container technology is well on its way to becoming a game-changer in the IT industry, especially with the proliferation of cloud-native solutions.
-Research shows that currently, only 20% of enterprise workloads have moved to the cloud.
+Research shows that, only 20% of enterprise workloads have moved to the cloud.
 80% are not taking advantage of the potential that the cloud offers.

 Many legacy applications were written before the emergence of cloud technology and are battling security, regulatory, data locality, or performance concerns.
 Containerization emerges as a viable path to take legacy applications to the cloud.

 Legacy applications are monoliths that need management and monitoring.
-Given their size and architecture, legacy applications are harder to maintain, update and upgrade.
+Because of their size and architecture, legacy applications are harder to maintain, update and upgrade.

-As the demands of agility for software increases, giving legacy applications a more modular structure and providing an abstraction layer to infrastructure through containers to developers delivers great benefits.
+As the demands of agility for software increase, giving legacy applications a more modular structure and providing an abstraction layer to infrastructure through containers to developers delivers great benefits.

 Containerizing legacy applications delivers the following benefits: